17 Sights in Breda, Netherlands (with Map and Images)

 Show sight on map

-The Johanneskerk is a Protestant church building from 1819 on the Dreef in Princenhage, now a district of Breda, in the Dutch province of North Brabant.
+The Johanneskerk is a Protestant church building from 1819 on the Dreef in Princenhage, nowadays a district of Breda, in the Dutch province of North Brabant.
 This church was designed in Neoclassical style by Waterstaat engineer Nicolaas Plomp.

 Wikipedia: Johanneskerk (Breda) (NL)